 First of all: bring warm and waterproof clothing.
-March is almost springtime and the temperatures will be sneaking in to the plus zone, but it’s worth to remember that Bergen has the same amount of rainy days as a rainforest – and they even promised snow in March!
-So bring a raincoat with you, if you have one.
+March is almost springtime and the temperatures will be sneaking in to the plus zone, but it’s worth to remember that Bergen has the same amount of rainy days as a rainforest.
+Bring a raincoat with you, if you have one.
 Be prepared!
 As they say in Norway: «Det finnes ikke dårlig vær.
 Det finnes bare dårlige klær» – There’s no bad weather, just bad clothes.

-So, Bergen.
-A small city.
-We are really not joking.
-Almost all of our venues can be reached easily on foot.
-It’s, of course, up to you how much you want to get to know this part of our city culture.
-We give you some tips on the public transport as well.
+Bergen is a small city.
+We’re really not joking.
+All of our venues can be reached easily on foot but, it’s, of course, up to you how much you want to get to know this part of our city culture.

-We have also made this map for you in Google Maps.
-Here you can see all of the venues.
-Also we have included Hotel Augustin and Festplassen for easy references.
+We’ve made this map for you (Google Maps).
+Here you can see all of the venues, the Hotel Augustin and Festplassen for easy references.

 BERGEN KUNSTHALL, No. 5 and LANDMARK (Rasmus Meyers Allé 5)